$\Phi$ index: A standardized scale-independent and field-normalized citation indicator: index for journals

-First, for each journal in the 2020 JCR, we obtained its individual Journal Citation Report, which contained the 2020 citations to each of its citable papers (i.e., articles and reviews) published in 2018--2019.
-(143 journals whose individual citation reports would not download due to technical glitches were ignored.)
 We thus ended up with a master list of 12,173 journals with citation distributions.
 For each journal in the master list we calculated its citation average, $f$, which approximates the IF and becomes identical to it when there are no ``free'' or ``stray'' citations in the numerator (these are citations to front-matter items such as editorials, letters to the editor, commentaries, etc., or citations to the journal without specific reference of volume and page or article number).
 We will thus use the terms ``IF'' and ``citation average'' interchangeably, for simplicity.
 Collectively, the 12,173 journals in our master list published 3,537,118 papers in 2018--2019, which received 14,550,739 citations in 2020.
 This is our dataset.

+A note on data vintage is warranted.
+Our results are based on the 2020 JCR, but the $\Phi$ index methodology is general: it applies to any publication and citation time windows, and to any dataset of citation averages, not just Impact-Factor-style metrics.
+Moreover, even at a quantitative level, the key population parameters are stable across time.
+For example, according to Dimensions, the global citation mean across all fields increased by approximately 14\% from 2020 to 2025 (articles and reviews; all fields combined)---a modest shift that would leave the qualitative structure of our rankings and the CLT bounds essentially unchanged.